 Restraint

 Restraining the bird is the hardest part of bird handling.
-When you are attempting to restrain the bird, you will need to consider restrain the parts that can hurt you (talons/beak) and avoid putting pressure on the bird's chest and abdomen.
+When you are attempting to restrain the bird, you will need to consider restraining the parts that can hurt you (talons/beaks) and avoid putting pressure on the bird's chest and abdomen.

-Where appropriate use restraint aids, such as tea towels or small bath towels, to reduce stress and chance of injury to the bird (and you).
+Where appropriate, use restraint aids, such as tea towels or small bath towels, to reduce stress and the chance of injury to the bird (and you).
 The technique you use will vary depending on the bird you are restraining.

 If you are transporting a bird, consider whether you can transport it in its current cage.
 If you can, simply cover the cage with a towel or sheet to provide protection and reduce stress.
-Do not attempt to move the bird with only your hands or on the shoulder from one area to another, the bird may become distressed at any time and result in the bird flying away.
+Do not attempt to move the bird with only your hands or on the shoulder from one area to another; the bird may become distressed at any time, which may result in the bird flying away.

 Handling reptiles can be tricky when you are gaining experience.
 You may be handling animals from snakes to lizards, geckos and so on.
-It is important to remember, reptiles are not always ‘domesticated’ and have a tendency to show their defence through hissing or striking, some may even secrete scents to warn off a thread.
+It is important to remember that reptiles are not always ‘domesticated’ and have a tendency to show their defence through hissing or striking; some may even secrete scents to warn off a thread.

 Preparation

-Plastic containers with holes in the lid for ventilation can be used to transport reptiles or contain them for examination, have one of these ready.
+Plastic containers with holes in the lid for ventilation can be used to transport reptiles or contain them for examination; have one of these ready.
 Wash your hands and/or apply a reptile appropriate hand sanitiser, this reduces the risk of salmonella infection which is a common risk when handling reptiles.
-Remember do not handle reptiles, especially snakes, if they are hungry or have just eaten.
-If the reptile is a pet, you will need to communicate with the owner with regards to when the snake had last eaten.
+Remember, do not handle reptiles, especially snakes, if they are hungry or have just eaten.
+If the reptile is a pet, you will need to communicate with the owner regarding when the snake last ate.

 Safe approach